live-wire/journal/README.md

 ---
 `Oct 28, 2019`
 #### Java :coffee:
+- Class inside another class has to be static.
 - MultiThreading and concurrency in Java.
 Following a course by `Michael Pogrebinsky`.
 - **OS Process**:
     - Metadata: like PID, Mode, Priority etc.